What Is WOWZ Protocol?April 29, 2019

 WOWZ Protocol Snapshot

-The WOWZ protocol powers the Wowza Streaming Cloud™ service with Ultra Low Latency and the Wowza Streaming Engine™ software for server-to-server communications.
+The WOWZ protocol powers the Wowza Streaming Cloud™ service and the Wowza Streaming Engine™ software for server-to-server communications.
 It’s also built into the Wowza Player and the Wowza GoCoder SDK™, enabling seamless workflows from capture to playback.

 Why Do We Need WOWZ?